rse/k8s-sample/README.md

 ----------------

-On the application development side, the Docker and Kubernetes worlds are primarily driven by four command-line client programs:
+On the application development side, the Docker and Kubernetes worlds are primarily driven by four command-line client programs this **k8s-sample** is using, too:

 |            | low-level<br/>(commands) | high-level<br/>(stacks) |
 |----------- | ------------------------ | ----------------------- |